Curious about what the mush-have chemicals are for an above ground pool?

 - Sodium Carbonate:

-On an as-needed basis, this raises your pH
+Use on an as-needed basis, this raises your pool water’s pH.

 - Sodium Bisulfate: